AngleProtocol/angle-docs/borrowing-module/vaults/settlement.md

 - If the value of the leftover collateral is greater than the debt: then users can only redeem the corresponding value of collateral with their stablecoins, and leftover collateral will be left under the control of governance.
 Given that the module is made to be well over-collateralized, we expect that settlement situations, if they are triggered, will lead to this second scenario.

 The stablecoins transferred to the contract to redeem collateral are later burned to erase debts.

-### Reinforcing trust in the protocol

-The settlement processes of Angle Borrowing and Core modules are here to help ensure the redeemability of agTokens under all conditions.